All about the Achilles Stretch

 NOTES: DIFFICULTY RATING: 45%

 The Achilles tendon is a strong fibrous cord that connects the Calf muscle to the heel bone.
 If you overstretch it under force, it can tear, rupture, or, in some cases, snap cleanly in two.
-Not suitable for athletes or footballers, and extremely painful.
+This is not suitable for athletes or footballers, and it is extremely painful.